prog4biol/pfb2019/problemsets/ontology_problemset.md

 # open genes file
 # look at each line
-# if the go term in present in your parent/child dictionary
+# if the go term is present in your parent/child dictionary
-# add gene name and their annotatoted GO term ID to a dictionary
+# add gene name and their annotated GO term ID to a dictionary
 # print out all the genes their GO TERM ID and the GO TERM name for all matching genes

 ##### YOU DO THIS PART